 Great weather so we decide to go hiking and visit Martuljek waterfalls.
 It’s pretty demanding hike with steep inclines but we stop in a lovely mountain hut, taking a rest and enjoying a light lunch.
 There are two waterfalls to see and they are around 30-45 minutes walk apart.
 Getting to waterfall 1 is easy but getting to the second waterfall is a bit of a challenge.
 If you want to get really close you have to climb the steep, almost vertical rocks, luckily there is a metal wire provided so you can hold on to it whilst climbing.

 It looks scary but after seeing my sister and my boyfriend bravely tackling the challenging climb I decide to give it a go.
 I am not an adrenaline type so I feel really proud when I reach the top.
 We decide not to continue over some slippery rocks to reach the waterfall though and just climb back down which turns out to be much more difficult than going up.
-Luckily I remember all the steps and ledges so I don’t find it that much of an issue.
-Really great hike/climb that was!
+Luckily, I remember all the steps and ledges so I don’t find it that much of an issue.
+If you are planning to attempt the same trail I highly recommend you get yourself some hiking poles.
+They will definitely come handy!

 Day 6 – Vrsic Pass